 *Note: The plan covers the identification of equipment issues but additional charges for replacement or repairs may apply.

-Customers who order Grande Communications services online will get a free installation of all the required equipment.
+Customers who order Astound Broadband services online will get a free installation of all the required equipment.

 There’s a 30-day money-back option for new residential customers that is valid when you cancel the service within 30 days of installation.
 Just be aware that the refund might take up to 60 days.

-Ready To Try Grande Internet or Want to Learn More?
+Ready To Try Astound Broadband or Want to Learn More?

 Their phone service and support is available around the clock, and customers can reach them by calling 1-866-247-2633.

 Their website also has a comprehensive tech support self-help section, where users can browse detailed guides on how to set up their Wi-Fi network, how to operate their routers, and how to use security packages and online backup services.